 Government incorporates the combined knowledge and methodology of several disciplines – history, economics, philosophy, psychology, and sociology, among others – and applies them to the study of politics.
 The discipline has porous boundaries, and is therefore an extremely flexible concentration.
 It allows you to decide the direction of your studies according to your inclinations and interests: globalization, human rights, the U.S. Presidency, war and terrorism, area studies, political philosophy.
-Additionally, the study of Government will develop your writing and analytical abilities, Read more about Why should I choose Government as my concentration?
+Additionally, the study of Government will develop your writing and

 The main difference between Government and Social Studies is that Social Studies requires a thesis, while Government does not.
 Beyond that, you should think about how you want to approach your studies.
 The sophomore year looks quite different.
 In Social Studies, students take two semesters of Social Studies 10, a course focused on the texts of social science “greats.”
-In Government, students take Gov 97 in the spring of the sophomore year, a challenging course providing theoretical perspectives on “democracy” and introducing students both to ways of practicing “political science” and to Read more about What’s the difference between Government and Social Studies?
+In Government, students take Gov 97 in the spring of the sophomore year, a challenging course providing theoretical perspectives on “democracy” and introducing students both to ways of practicing “political science” and

 Yes.
 We recommend that freshmen take Foundational (Gov 10, 20, 30, 40, and 50) and/or 1000-level courses, as well as General Education courses taught by Government faculty.
 We generally do not recommend that freshmen take seminars, although it is possible for second-semester freshmen to enroll in a Gov 94 (Undergraduate Seminar) with the instructor’s permission.